Smart Green: Your Garden on the Palm of the Hand

 2. Environmental analysis: Record light, humidity and temperature levels in Blossom.

-3. Intelligent programming: Sync care calendars with productivity apps.
+3. Smart programming: Synchronize care calendars with productivity applications.

-4. Citizen participation: Documenting local species on PlantNet for scientific studies.
+4. Citizen participation: Document local species on PlantNet for scientific studies.

 5. Advanced automation: Link IoT sensors for real-time measurements.